Blockchain-Learning-Group/dapp-fundamentals/course-content/Day-2.md

 ### Stage 1: Dev Enviroment Setup and Application Bootstrap
 ![Completed](https://raw.githubusercontent.com/Blockchain-Learning-Group/dapp-fundamentals/master/solutions/Wallet/02-stage-1.png)

+*Begin instructions in a fresh terminal instance.
+Not within any existing window manager, ie. screen or tmux.*

 1. Make a blg directory on your desktop

 *Linux and Mac*